 - (i) The date that HUD designated a metropolitan area as a Small Area FMR area; or - (ii) The date that HUD approved a PHA request to voluntarily opt to use Small Area FMRs for its HCV program, as applicable.

-The HAMC will not implement the Small Area Fair Market Rents but will rather adhere to the HUD published Maricopa County Metropolitan Area Fair Market Rents (MAFMR) when revising its Payment Standard Schedule.
+The HAMC will not implement the Small Area Fair Market Rents but will rather adhere to the HUD published Maricopa County Fair Market Rents.

 19.17 Unit Moves/Transfers

 Overcrowded, Under-Occupied, and Accessible Units